 Everyone loves to a puff on a well-rolled joint, but these days cannabis lovers are working with weed in new and creative ways.
 One of these is the seemingly endless stream of delicious edibles coming out of the dispensaries.
 Cannabis edibles are taking over the industry, but are so easy to make at home; you’d be foolish not to.
 Baking with weed requires a single no-experience-needed technique.
 What is this secret technique to a deliciously potent baked good?
 The slow cooker.

-A slow cooker is an old-fashioned kitchen appliance long used by mothers everywhere.
+A slow cooker (also called a crock pot) is an old-fashioned kitchen appliance long used by mothers everywhere.
 In the upcoming age of cannabis cooking, the slow cooker has now been repurposed by cannabis enthusiasts for edible production.
 The slow cooker method is so simple, it’s almost impossible to mess up.
 It’s the easiest way to make the essential ingredient to all cannabis cooking – cannabutter and cannabis oil.

 Once you have mastered the craft of slow cooker cannabis butter production, you’ll have the basis for all future baked goods.
-Cannabutter and oils keep for weeks in the refrigerator, so why not cook up a big batch and get started on that cannabis cupcake or creamy THC filled caramel sauce?
+Cannabutter and oils keep for weeks in the refrigerator, so why not cook up a big batch of crock pot cannabutter and get started on that cannabis cupcake or creamy THC filled caramel sauce?

 What You Need to Get Started